the-real-cphillips/the-real-cphillips/README.md

 ## Hi I'm Craig

-I'm currently a Cloud/DevOps Engineer/Evangelizer.
-I've been around tech as a whole for 20ish years.
+I'm currently a Cloud/DevOps Engineer.
+I've been around tech as a whole for 20-ish years.

 I currently reside in Connecticut, but originally from New York!